 While studying anthropology as a young man at the University of Chicago, Vonnegut wrote his graduate thesis comparing 19th-century Cubist painters to Native American artists.
 Vonnegut later explained that the faculty rejected his dissertation, and he dropped out of his master’s program there: “I left Chicago without writing a dissertation—and without a degree.
 All my ideas for dissertations had been rejected, and I was broke, so I took a job as a P.R. man for General Electric in Schenectady.”
 But the quality of his novel Cat’s Cradle, published in 1963, persuaded University of Chicago faculty to accept the novel as his dissertation.
 So 20 years after he dropped out, Vonnegut finally earned his master’s degree in anthropology.

-12. Kurt Vonnegut has over 215,000 Twitter followers.
+13. He has over 220,000 Twitter followers.

 Although Vonnegut died in 2007 at 84 years old, his ideas live on in 280 characters or less.
-A Twitter account dedicated to the writer tweets his quotes several times a day to more than 215,000 followers.
+A Twitter account dedicated to the writer tweets his quotes several times a day to more than 220,000 followers.
 Examples of his tweets?
 “How embarrassing to be human,” and “We could have saved the Earth but we were too damned cheap.”
 Fittingly, the account follows just one person, @TheMarkTwain, for Vonnegut greatly admired the Tom Sawyer and Huckleberry Finn author.

-13. The Kurt Vonnegut Museum and Library continues his legacy.
+14. The Kurt Vonnegut Museum and Library continues his legacy.